instana/otel-dc/docs/developer/new-db.md

 ### Refine the code of constructor

 The constructor of AbstractDbDc class fetch all database and OTel related parameters from "config/config.yaml" file.
-All Data Collectors should extend AbstractDbDc class.
+All Data Collector implementations should extend AbstractDbDc class.
 The constructor of the Data Collectors should call the constructor of AbstractDbDc class, and add its own logic if required.
 Here is the example code:
 ```java
 public DamengDc(Map<String, String> properties, String dbSystem, String dbDriver) throws SQLException {